AndreaRaffaelli/ICCBD_notes/group_policy/group_policy.md

 Compose the needed local information in a unique meaningful state but acquiring with a distributed perspective with a minimal coordination.
 We must grant a safe global vision in a consistent way.

-No partitions and any node can reach (via routing) any other node.

-#### Gloabl states consistency
+#### Global states consistency

-To store is important coordination.
+To store consistently is important coordination among nodes.

 All the processes can store the state in local or remotely.
 The store is not just your local state, but the state and context/coordination state.